CFDA Number: 45.201

 - $500,000 deductible for exhibitions above $500 million in value.

-Applicants must submit an application for review by the Indemnity Advisory Panel and the Federal Council on the Arts and the Humanities.
+Applicants must submit an application for review by the Indemnity Advisory Panel and the Federal Council.
 Announcements of Certificates of Indemnity will be made after the Federal Council has met.
 If an application or object has been rejected, the applicant may submit a request to the Indemnity Administrator to provide a written response stating the reasons for rejection (please see Contact below).

 Application Submission Deadline Dates

-The next application deadlines are January 6, 2014, for Certificates that may be issued as early as April 1, 2014, and July 1, 2014 for Certificates that may be issued as early as October 1, 2014.
+The application deadline for Certificates of Indemnity that will be issued as early as October 1, 2014 is July 1, 2014.
 (The Advisory Panel and Federal Council meetings occur approximately one month and two months, respectively, following the deadlines.)
 An application should not be submitted more than one year and three months in advance of the indemnity period.

 In all published material and announcements concerning an indemnified exhibition, the following acknowledgement must appear: "This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities."
 (Do not include any logo.)